MarcusHSmith/StoryLift/PRD.md

 ---

-## Milestone 16 documentation and examples
+## Milestone 15 documentation and examples

 - [ ] Update README with feature list and screenshots
-- [ ] Add “How it works” page describing the client side pipeline
+- [ ] Add "How it works" page describing the client side pipeline
 - [ ] Publish example presets JSON and a couple of demo outputs
 - [ ] Short Loom demo linked in the repo

 ---

-## Milestone 18 CI and deployment
+## Milestone 16 CI and deployment

 - [ ] Vercel deployment with preview URLs on PRs
 - [ ] GitHub Actions for type check, lint, unit tests, and Playwright smoke on each PR